-- New Windows-based computer quotes can be requested by emailing Jason Bach at firstname.lastname@example.org.
+- All new computer requests should be placed via the UTS Helpdesk by calling x14700.
 Please specify laptop or desktop, budget amount, and accessories (LCD Flat Panel, docking station, etc.) Typically new quotes will be based off of UTS’s recommended current Dell Optiplex or Latitude model.
 An email will be sent back containing the quote which can be reviewed and forwarded to Dave Wiley in Purchasing.

 - Ship the computer to YOUR DEPARTMENT.

-- When the computer arrives, please contact the UTS Helpdeks at x14700 to submit a service request and a Faculty Staff Support Specialist will contact you.
+- When the computer arrives, please contact the UTS Helpdesk at x14700 to submit a service request and a Faculty Staff Support Specialist will contact you.

 New Computer Deployments